 The hips support the weight of your body when you are standing, sitting, or moving, and they allow your legs to move into a variety of positions.
-When all the bones, tendons, ligaments, and cartilage in your hip work harmoniously, they allow your body to move in its highest capacity.
+When all the bones, tendons, ligaments, and cartilage in your hip work harmoniously, they allow your body to move at its highest capacity.

 Hip pain and hip problems are common complaints among young adults.
-In the young adult population, many cases of hip pain (such as labral tears) may be caused by sports related injuries or everyday activities.
+In the young adult population, many cases of hip pain (such as labral tears) may be caused by sports-related injuries or everyday activities.
 Yet another lesser-known cause may be a structural abnormality known as hip dysplasia, a condition that has been diagnosed more frequently over the years in the young adult population.

 What is hip dysplasia?

 “For a young adult with hip dysplasia, the hip is not formed completely correctly.
 The hip socket and ball portion of the upper thighbone might not be completely concentric and could subsequently cause a pinch in the hip,” said Dr. Matthew Goldman, an orthopaedic surgeon at Baldwin Bone and Joint who is an expert on the hip.

 Dr. Goldman indicated that hip dysplasia is a much more common cause of hip pain than the medical community once thought.
 “Nowadays, it is being diagnosed more frequently in young adults who are in their teens and twenties.”

 Why would this be the case?
 Although hip dysplasia is a congenital condition (present at birth) that is routinely screened for, some cases are not detected at the time or are so mild that it is left untreated until they become a noticeable hip problem, according to the American Academy of Orthopaedic Surgeons.